the-au-forml-lab/plgroup/docs/blog.md

 Good afternoon everyone!

-If you're seeing this, that means that I have successfully made the Outlook group for our organization!
+If you're seeing this, that means that I have successfully made the blog for our organization!
 I wanted to send out a preliminary email to recap the results of our awards gala, as well as the discussed changes to ΔΛΔ leadership and meeting structure (yes, it's a bit of a long one, but bear with me).

 ### Awards Gala Results